bromite/bromite/README.md

 The [Bromite main repository](github.com/bromite/bromite) contains tags for each corresponding Chromium release (see chromium.googlesource.com/chromium/src.git).

-Please refer to [official Chromium build documentation](https://www.chromium.org/developers/how-tos/get-the-code) to get started on how to build Chromium; if you can build Chromium for Android, you can build Bromite.
+Please refer to [Official Chromium build documentation](https://www.chromium.org/developers/how-tos/get-the-code) to get started on how to build Chromium; if you can build Chromium for Android, you can build Bromite.

 The Chromium version tag used as base for the patches is available here: [RELEASE](./build/RELEASE); this is always corresponding to the git tag for every release.
 The GN args used to build Bromite are available here: [bromite.gn_args](./build/bromite.gn_args).